For SellersSeller Guide

 • Higher Multiples (6x-7x+ EBITDA): Reserved for larger, highly profitable businesses with strong market share, robust growth trajectories, diversified service offerings (e.g., integrated funeral home and cemetery operations), and a scalable operating model.
 Businesses with strong pre-need programs, modern facilities, and a defensible competitive moat often command premium valuations.

-It is also important to note that while EBITDA is a key metric, buyers also consider Seller’s Discretionary Earnings (SDE) for smaller, owner-operated businesses.
+While EBITDA is a key metric, buyers also consider Seller’s Discretionary Earnings (SDE) for smaller, owner-operated businesses.
 SDE multiples for funeral homes typically range from 1.99x to 3.22x, reflecting the owner’s compensation and discretionary expenses [7].
 However, as businesses grow and become less owner-dependent, the focus invariably shifts to EBITDA.

 Here is a comparative overview of factors influencing valuation multiples: